roosta/yank/README.md

 open up the options page, either from a `about:addons` or by clicking the addon icon in the toolbar

+There is also a context menu option, that allows for copying an anchors href and content.

+Quickly change the markup format by clicking the toolbar icon for the popup menu.

 ### Shortcut keys

 Currently allowed shortcuts are any alphanumeric key and/or any combination of